Deirdre18/ecommerce-django-app/README.md

 - Anyone interested in supernatural phenomena.
 - Anyone interested in purchasing from an e-commerce online store.

 From researching what a user story is, I delved more into the background of StarWars, which is about aliens, space battles, ghosts and mystical power - akin to Harry Potter fantasy, only orchestrated in space.
 As fantasy exists in the imagination, it paves the way for actual real scientific technological advances in the future (ie) scientists have begun to create miniature lightsaber-like devices.
 The 'Force' is what makes StarWars fantasy, combined with the green energy fields which surround Jedi and seem magical.
 The Force acts like magic and magical things happen.
 StarWars and the characters put a dichotomy on dark forces, attachments and have a rule based hierarchy in the Kingdom.
-I referred to this websites for research - [Deciphering StarWars:Sci-Fi or Fantasy?](https://www.liveabout.com/star-wars-sci-fi-or-fantasy-2958030) and to research the line of products labelled 'Baby Yoda', I looked at this [Baby Yoda](https://www.cnet.com/news/who-or-what-is-baby-yoda-in-the-mandalorian-our-wildest-theories-so-far/).Baby Yoda is cute and adorable and a funky pop icon.
+I referred to this websites for research - [Deciphering StarWars:Sci-Fi or Fantasy?](https://www.liveabout.com/star-wars-sci-fi-or-fantasy-2958030) and to research the line of products labelled 'Baby Yoda', I referred to this link - [Baby Yoda](https://www.cnet.com/news/who-or-what-is-baby-yoda-in-the-mandalorian-our-wildest-theories-so-far/).Baby Yoda is cute and adorable and a funky pop icon.

 The user story above describes the type of user, what they want and why.
 A user story helps to create a simplified description of a requirement." - [What is a User Story?](https://searchsoftwarequality.techtarget.com/definition/user-story).